 With travel being such a big part of your life, is there a place out there that feels like a second home to you?

-What Sarah won't tell you: her tour members rave about her!
+What Sarah won't tell you…but her tour members will:

 "Sarah was excellent — no way to improve her performance.
 We especially appreciated her ability to anticipate problems and adjust accordingly with a smile and enthusiasm.
 Because of her guidance, a train strike and trail closings in the Cinque Terre didn't impact our enjoyment of the region at all.
 A rainy day in Lucca turned into an advantage with an unscheduled stop in Pisa.
 I felt very pampered!"